TheRobBrennan/grandstack-seed/README.md

 + Create a new graph database
 + Start the graph database
 + Launch the Neo4j browser
++ Review the schema for the graph
++ Review constraints for the graph
+  + Create constraints for the User node
+  + [OPTIONAL] Remove constraints for the User node
++ [OPTIONAL] Empty the database

 ### Create a new project